averagewagon/microsite/README.md

   - Fork ESP-IDF `httpd` to allow more low-level control over request handling, remove unnecessary copies, etc.
-  - Make it tolerable to actually write for the blog, like a markdown-to-html generator
   - Add table of contents generation and permalinkable headers
   - Host compressed `.webm` video content